Reviewed by: Lauren Thaxton, MD

 The first known documentation of a sex-specific mental disorder occurred in Ancient Egypt in 1900 B.C.
 The disorder?
 Irrational behavior caused by spontaneous movement of the uterus in the female body.
 Fast-forward 1,400 years to 500 B.C., and we encounter the first use of the word “hysteria” to describe female madness related to spontaneous movement of the uterus.
 Of course, we now know uteri do not adopt minds of their own and sporadically choose to roam the body.
 But that didn’t stop doctors from diagnosing women with “hysteria” well into the 20th century.
 Hysteria was present in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders until it was removed in 1980.

 What does this history lesson have to do with your health?
-According to UT Health Austin’s Lauren Thaxton, MD and Obstetrician Gynecologist at the Women’s Health Institute, all of this may (loosely) contribute to how women view their relationship with their gynecologic organs and the hormones they produce.
+According to UT Health Austin’s Lauren Thaxton, MD, all of this may (loosely) contribute to how women view their relationship with their gynecologic organs and the hormones they produce.
 In short, it’s a love-hate relationship (heavy on the hate).
 Dr. Thaxton has heard the phrase, “My hormones are out of whack,” more times than she can count.
 Women sometimes attribute weight gain, anxiety, headaches and mood swings to their hormone production.
 Your hormones may play a role in these symptoms and hormonal imbalances and conditions certainly occur.
 However, according to Dr. Thaxton these symptoms are often multifactorial.
 She believes women deserve to know more about the positive and natural role of hormones in the body.

 “There is broadly a lack of teaching surrounding what hormones are responsible for, and equally as important, what they are not responsible for,” says Dr. Thaxton.
 “Creating an awareness of the positive impact of hormones and what they do for your body on a daily basis is necessary for women, and for people in general, to be their healthiest selves.”